Advanced-Computer-Lab-2022/MangaDB/README.md

 <img src = "./Screenshots/login.jpg">

--This is Revamp's login page where based on the stakeholder the navigation will differ.
+- This is Revamp's login page where based on the stakeholder the navigation will differ.

 <img src = "./Screenshots/login.jpg">

--This is Revamp's sign up page where the trainees can register to become part of the platform.
+- This is Revamp's sign up page where the trainees can register to become part of the platform.

-#### -Trainee
+#### - Trainee

 <img src = "./Screenshots/trainee Navbar.jpg">

 - This is the trainee's navabar where if he clicks home he gets navigated to the homepage, if he clicks on my courses he will be navigated to view his courses , if he click on the FAQS he will be navigated to the FAQs page , if he hovers on the wallet he will view his own wallet, if he clicks on the profile icon he will be navigated to view his profile.